bburciaga/redux-map-tracker/src/state/actions/README.md

 > must be dispatched.`USER_SETTINGS_UPDATE_CURRENT_POSITION_SUCCESS`.

-`activity_data` if the user finishes GPS tracking drawing the linestring then the user can decide to save the recorded positions into this variable.
+`activity_data` if the user finishes GPS tracking drawing the polygon then the user can decide to save the recorded positions into this variable.
 > To update, the action `USER_SETTINGS_SAVE_DATA_SUCCESS` must be
 > dispatched.